svenk-k/ECG-App/README.md

 # ECG-App
-Establishes communcation between the PC and an ECG developement board from Corscience.
+Establishes communcation between the PC and an ECG development board from Corscience.
 The user has the the ability to change certain settings about what data the device will be sending and the ECG data will be displayed as a continuous graph in the app.

 # Features
 - Transmitting and receiving commands to and from the ECG device (Corscience EMB1)